favri/weather-api-test/README.md

 # weather-api-test

+cd to weatherApi folder

-Run in localhost with: npm start
+Run in console with: npm start

 Localhost port: 3010 (can be modified server.js)